JoaoMartins-callmeJohn/acad-c3d-cursor-plugin-debug/README.md

 ## Prerequisites

 - .NET 8.0 SDK or later
-- AutoCAD 2025 (or your version)
+- AutoCAD 2025/2026
 - Visual Studio Code with C# extension or Cursor IDE
-- (Optional) Civil 3D 2025 for Civil 3D development
+- (Optional) Civil 3D 2025/2026 for Civil 3D development

 ## Quick Setup

 ### 1. Configure AutoCAD Paths

-You need to update the AutoCAD path in **two locations**:
+You need to **update the AutoCAD path**:

 #### In `AutoCADPlugin.csproj` (for assembly references):
 ```xml